Heliophysics Science Division: TWINS

 The instruments on the Two Wide-Angle Imaging Neutral-Atom Spectrometers, or TWINS, provide stereo imaging of Earth's magnetosphere—the region surrounding the planet, controlled by Earth's magnetic field and containing the Van Allen radiation belts and other energetic charged particles.
 TWINS enables three-dimensional global visualization of this region, leading to greatly enhanced understanding of the connections between different areas of the magnetosphere and their relation to the solar wind.

+IMAP

+IMAP (Interstellar Mapping and Acceleration Probe) is a heliosphere observation mission.
+Launched in September 2025, it will sample, analyze, and map particles streaming to Earth from the edges of interstellar space.

 Van Allen Probes

 The Van Allen Probes consist of twin spacecraft studying the extreme and dynamic regions of space known as the Van Allen Radiation Belts that surround Earth.
-The radiation belts intensify or weaken over time as part of the much larger space weather system driven by the energy and material that erupt off the sun's surface and fill the entire Solar System.
+The radiation belts intensify or weaken over time as part of the much larger space weather system driven by the energy and material that erupt off the Sun's surface and fill the entire Solar System.